 Note: All players are seniors unless noted

-Tag(s): Featured Star Tribune All-Metro North South South St. Paul Princeton Carlton Lake Eden Prairie Edina Hopkins Wayzata Minneapolis Washburn Chanhassen Holy Angels Chisago Lakes Spring Lake Park Champlin Park Andover Totino-Grace Eastview Lakeville North Lakeville South Prior Lake Suburban East Cretin-Derham Hall East Ridge Hastings Park of Cottage Grove Roseville Stillwater DeLaSalle Delano
+Tag(s): Featured Star Tribune All-Metro North South South St. Paul Princeton Carlton Lake Eden Prairie Edina Hopkins Wayzata Minneapolis Washburn Chanhassen Academy of Holy Angels Chisago Lakes Spring Lake Park Champlin Park Andover Totino-Grace Eastview Lakeville North Lakeville South Prior Lake Suburban East Cretin-Derham Hall East Ridge Hastings Park of Cottage Grove Roseville Stillwater DeLaSalle Delano